huyvu1404/brazilian_ecommerce/README.md

 ## Setup and Execution

 Create env and .env file in your project directory and add your environment variables.

+Download the corresponding data into the ingest_data/data/ directory

 Start the MinIO, MySQL, and PostgreSQL containers.
 During this process, raw data is also uploaded to MySQL

 ``` bash